 This vaccine helps protect cats against feline leukemia and immunosuppressive disease conditions.
 There are two doses that kittens must receive in their first year of life, spaced 3 to 4 weeks apart.
 There are also booster doses every two years.
 It is important for the kitten to test negative for FeLV first.
 If it is positive for FeLV, then the vaccine is not required.
 However, your vet will have to evaluate the extent of FeLV infection in the kitten.

 In addition to these vaccinations, your kitten may also receive preventative treatments for fleas, ticks, and heartworm infections.
 Bear in mind that different states will have different regulations as to the schedule of such treatments.
+For more options head over to our guide on the best flea treatment for cats.

 Aside from vaccinations and preventative treatments, your kitten may also visit the vet for other reasons.
 It is also advisable to have kittens spayed or neutered by the time they reach the age of 6 months.